TheWilley/Minecraft-Glyph-Database/README.md

 #### Webpage Generation

-> Install all required packages first using `npm i`
+> Navigate to the `webpage` folder, then install all required packages using `npm i`

 First off, follow the [JSON generation](#json-generation) instructions to generate the required JSON file.
 Then follow these steps: